itsAiham/dice_game/README.md

 deactivate
 ```

-Notice that if you are a windows user, I am expecting you to use _GIT-bash_.
+Notice that if you are a windows user, use _GIT-bash_.

 If you want to avoid creating VE.
-You may use comman line mentioned in section bellow.
+You may use command line mentioned in section bellow.

 <br>